-In complex systems it is impossible to know the whole current system, the whole change that will happen, or the future state at any point in time, because it is VUCA.
+In complex systems, it is impossible to know the whole current system, the whole change that will happen, or the future state at any point in time, because the world is VUCA.

 Teal Unicorns at work

 This page is a work in progress.
 Amended since the book was published:

 - Clarify that strategy is not related to any time horizon: it is about how to execute, not what the goals are.
 (I have been reading Good Strategy, Bad Strategy by Richard Rumelt)

 - Clarify which meaning of “plan” we are using.

 Here is a one-hour video discussing many of the ideas here and their context.